programmfabrik/easydb-documentation/content/sysadmin/configuration/easydb-server.yml/plugins/sso/shibboleth/_index.en.md

 If you are asked for the URL of your metadata, it should be https://your.easydbhostname.de/Shibboleth.sso/Metadata (you can test this by opening the URL in a browser - it should download or show XML).

-To suppress the redirect to another website, you may want to set the `redirectLimit` option in the 'Sessions' Element to 'host' or 'exact', see https://shibboleth.atlassian.net/wiki/spaces/SP3/pages/2065334342/Sessions
+To prevent redirection to another website, you may want to set the `redirectLimit` option in the 'Sessions' Element, see https://shibboleth.atlassian.net/wiki/spaces/SP3/pages/2065334342/Sessions

 ```
 <Sessions